+■ Educate on the importance of sportsmanship.
 Have the expectation that coaches teach their players to respect the decisions of the officials, even when they may disagree with those decisions.
-To prevent in-game actions, have penalties documented and in place for coaches and participants who cross the line. - FULLY COOPERATE WITH REQUESTS IN REGARD TO PROBLEMS WITH SPECTATORS If the officials determine that a spectator needs to be removed, do so promptly. - MAKE SURE ADMINISTRATORS ARE PREPARED FOR OTHER ISSUES
+To prevent in-game actions, have penalties documented and in place for coaches and participants who cross the line.

+Fully cooperate with requests in regard to problems with spectators.
+If the officials determine that a spectator needs to be removed, do so promptly.

-Have them ready to handle serious issues, such as calling medical professionals and police, if necessary. - MAINTAIN PLAYING SURFACES
+Nake sure administrators are prepared for other issues.
+Have them ready to handle serious issues, such as calling medical professionals and police, if necessary.

-Arrange for the playing field or court to be properly maintained during the contest (sweeping basketball courts, dragging infields, etc.) - PREPARE AUXILIARY STAFF
+Maintain playing surfaces.
+Arrange for the playing field or court to be properly maintained during the contest (sweeping basketball courts, dragging infields, etc.)

+Prepare auxiliary staff.
 Have all auxiliary personnel trained and ready to go and versed in proper, respectful behavior toward officials (trainers, timers, scorers, ball boys, chain crews, etc.)